Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 • Response: Pre-defined

 • Focus: This template allows for deeper exploration of service provider security challenges.
 Use the full set of NPCs to create realistic multi-client pressure and regulatory complexity.
-The two rounds allow discovery of cross-client data exposure, raising stakes.
+The two rounds allow discovery of cross-proprietary technical data exposure, raising stakes.
 Debrief can explore balance between competing client interests, plus modernization discussion.

 Full Game (120-140 min)